fancompute/ceviche/README.md

 This allows you to write code to solve your E&M problem, and then use automatic differentiation on your results.

-As a result, you can do gradient-based optimization or sensitivity analysis without the tedius process of deriving your derivatives analytically.
+As a result, you can do gradient-based optimization, sensitivity analysis, or plug your E&M solver into a machine learning model without the tedius process of deriving your derivatives analytically.

 ### A simple example